varshagiri/TRGN-510---Final-Project-/README.md

 #### 7)Deducing results

-The most important risk factor for Alzheimer’s disease is a gene called Apolipoprotein E (APOE).
-The different alleles among which - ε2 and ε3 protect against Alzheimer’s; ε4 increases the risk of developing it.
-Therefore, allele combination ε4/ε4 has the highest risk of a person developing AD.
-There are two genetic variants - rs429358 and rs7412 associated with AD.
-By determining an individual's APOE genotype at these variants, the risk factor can be determined.
+The important risk factor for Alzheimer’s disease is a gene called Apolipoprotein E (APOE).
+There are three types of APOE genes - APOE2, APOE3 and APOE4.
+Everyone has two copies of the gene and the combination will determine the APOE genotype - e2/e2, e2/e3, e2/e4, e3/e3, e3/e4, or e4/e4.

+APOE2 has been known to be the rarest form of APOE.
+It is also said that carrying even one copy of APOE2 reduces risk of Alzheimer's by 40%.

+APOE3 is the most common allele and does not influence the Alzheimer's risk.

+APOE4 increases the risk of Alzheimer's diseases.
+Having only one copy of e4 increases the risk by 2-3 times; while having two e4 alleles increases risk by 12 times.

+The APOE alleles are defined by two genetic variants in the gene, rs429358 and rs7412.
 Chromosome number and position of both rs429358 and rs7412 can be obtained from https://www.ncbi.nlm.nih.gov/snp/rs429358#variant_details and https://www.ncbi.nlm.nih.gov/snp/rs7412#variant_details respectively:

 rs429358: Primary locus
 [GRCh37]chr19:45411941

-Alternate locus
-NP_000032.1:p.C130R

 rs7412: Primary locus
 [GRCh37]chr19:45412079

- Alternate locus
- NP_000032.1:p.R176C

 The above information can be grepped out from our VCF file.

 `grep 45411941 sample.freebayes.vcf`
+`grep 45412079 sample.freebayes.vcf`

+The obtained result can be interpreted as one of these conditions:

+A) APOE3-e3(rs7412-C;rs429358-T) =  It is considered the neutral APOE genotype
+B) APOE4-e4(rs7412-C;rs429358-C) =  Highest risk of developing Alzheimer's disease